Alex Strohl

-Alex Strohl (born 5 September 1989) is a French photographer and author, best known for his landscape and outdoor photography.
+Alex Strohl (born 5 September 1989) is a French-American photographer and author, best known for his landscape and outdoor photography.
 Strohl is based in Whitefish, Montana.
 In 2018, XXLPIX ranked him in 12th position in the "TOP100 photographers on the web" list (highest new entry).
 He authored a book named Alternative Living, published by Blurb in 2015.

 His works has been featured in publications and magazines such as Forbes, BuzzFeed, Vanity Fair, and Gentleman's Journal.